LMCF-IMG/Morphology_Yeast_Mitochondria/README.md

 Apply summing all values in the column B-Branches, the same for C-Junctions (=branch points) and for D-End-point voxels (=end points) and compute the value.
 The higher the Filamentous Factor, the more connected filaments the mitochondria network has got.

-### Comments to dead cells
+### Comments on Dead Cells

-In DIC images, occasional occurrences of dead cells are also observed, which could potentially adversely affect the analysis.
-These cells are identifiable as darker objects, as seen in Fig. 6.
-In fluorescence images, corresponding objects exhibit shapes resembling the original cells but with lower intensity and without recognized mitochondria.
-Segmentation based on deep learning does not detect these shapes, as it is not trained for them.
-Similarly, segmentation based on global thresholding avoids them, given that the average intensities of these cells fall below the chosen threshold.
-Consequently, images of dead cells are thus excluded from the analysis.
+In DIC images, occasional dead cells are observed, potentially impacting the analysis.
+These cells appear as darker objects (**Fig. 6**).
+In fluorescence images, similar objects mimic the original cells but with reduced intensity and lacking recognized mitochondria.
+Deep learning-based segmentation and global thresholding both fail to detect these shapes due to lack of training or intensity below the threshold.
+As a result, images containing dead cells are excluded from the analysis.

 Fig. 1: **Fluorescence images** of mitochondria (WILD Control/WILD Treated):
 ![Fluo-WILD-Pair](https://github.com/LMCF-IMG/Morphology_Yeast_Mitochondria/assets/63607289/0dbbf106-dc14-40f9-930c-456b582716d5)